Products

 On NuvoLinQ direct

-Clears inside the transaction window
+Helps keep transactions inside the timeout window

 Hops to the carrier 0

-Your packets reach a carrier NuvoLinQ has a signed contract with — no detour through a foreign home network.
+Your packets reach a carrier NuvoLinQ has a signed contract with, no detour through a foreign home network.

-Failover requires No re-auth
+Failover requires Less re-provisioning

-05Automatic carrier switching
+05 Automatic carrier switching

 The device moves to the strongest available carrier in real time with no manual intervention.

-Three things happen — automatically
+Three things happen, automatically

 No truck rolls.
 No field engineer.
 No SIM swap.

-Because every carrier in the set is a signed contract — not a roaming permission — the device can move between them on its own, without anyone touching it.
+Because every carrier in the set is a signed contract, not a roaming permission, the device can move between them on its own, without anyone touching it.

 1